KanitAon/ebay-soccer-card-market-analysis/README.md

 > [!IMPORTANT]
 > **Key Finding:** Panini has more listings overall in the product lines shown, while **Prizm and Chrome are the main entry points** for understanding each brand's market.

-## What Affects Soccer Card Selling Prices?
+# What Affects Soccer Card Selling Prices

 After understanding the overall eBay market, the next step is to explore **why some cards are priced higher than others**.